bitsofcotton/NAND/README.md

 * * ctor, dtor
 * * * from some awesome programming languages.
 * * enter, leave
+* * * every operator call they change class variables, we call this first / last on all of the destructive functions in type.
+* * call, return
-* * * every variable change, we call this first / last on all of the functions in type.
+* * * every operator call, we call this first / last on all of the functions in type.
 * * only variable/def/ctor/dtor/friend/enter/leave/operator can be defined in type block. only operator we can specify return type others auto generated with this or void, we can specify leaf explicitly in another case.
 * * needs super function explicit to call super functions, not to be auto called.
 * * this and leaf (end of leaf of the object) and super object references.